How To Feed A Loon

 • Place the chicken pieces in a large bowl and add the yogurt, salt, Kashmiri powder, and garam masala.
 Use your hands or two wooden spatulas to stir everything together until the chicken is completely coated.
 Set aside.

-1½ lbs chicken thighs, 3 tbsp plain yogurt, ½ tsp salt, 1 tbsp Kashmiri chili powder, 1 tsp garam masala
+1½ lbs chicken thighs, 3 tablespoon plain yogurt, ½ teaspoon salt, 1 tablespoon Kashmiri chili powder, 1 teaspoon garam masala

 Make the Paste